pmadhyastha/usual-scripts/README.md

-# Script used for usual and mundane tasks.
+# Usual Scripts.

-Most of the scipts are either in Perl or Python.
+Scripts used for mundane tasks.

 ## Using these scripts: